 Native American Youth Conference

-The Native American Youth Conference has been held at CSU, Fresno since 2016.
-The one-day conference takes place in the month of September around California Native American Day with a target of 6th-12th grade Native American students.
+The Native American Youth Conference, a one-day conference takes place in the month of September around California Native American Day with a target of 6th-12th grade Native American students.
 The conference will provide an opportunity for students to explore the pathways towards higher education, application admissions information, financial aid, cultural presentations, and campus resources.
 The event will take place at Fresno State at the Satellite Student Union.
 Stay tuned for 2020 updated dates.

 How to get involved